Google recommends every business owner be familiar with

 What It Does:

-- Simulates real-user conditions (different browsers, devices, locations).
+Simulates real-user conditions (different browsers,

 - Provides a detailed Waterfall of loading elements.